+After learning how to add different fills for shapes in PowerPoint 2013, now its time to learn how to remove any fill from a shape so that your shape only has an outline without a fill.
 Whenever you insert a new shape into a PowerPoint slide, it is filled with a solid color by default (or the default fill may be different depending on the Theme applied to your presentation).
-Most of the time, you may leave that unaltered, but there may be times you want just the outline to be visible.
-Look at Figure 1, where you can see a rectangle with no fill, and a red outline.
-This sort of outlining focuses the part of the picture that has to be highlighted.
+Most of the time, you may leave that unaltered, but there are times you want just the outline to be visible, look at Figure 1, where you can see a rectangle with no fill, and a red outline, this focuses the part of the picture that has to be highlighted.
 It is in scenarios like these where it can be useful to learn how to remove any fill.

 Figure 1: Flower highlighted using a rectangle with no fill

-In this tutorial, we'll show you how you can remove the fill from a shape in PowerPoint 2016 for Mac:
+In this tutorial, we'll show you how you can remove the fill from a shape in PowerPoint 2013 for Windows:

 - Open your presentation and select the shape that you want to format.

-- We selected a Smiley Face shape, as shown in Figure 2.
-Selecting the shape brings up the Shape Format tab on the Ribbon (highlighted in blue within Figure 2).
+- We selected a Heart shape, as shown in Figure 2.
+Selecting the shape brings up the Drawing Tools Format tab in the Ribbon, as shown highlighted in red within Figure 2.
 Activate this Ribbon tab by clicking on it.

-- Within the Shape Format tab, click the down-arrow of the Shape Fill button (highlightedin red within Figure 3).
+- Within the Drawing Tools Format tab, click the Shape Fill button (highlighted in red within Figure 3).
 This brings up the Shape Fill drop-down gallery, as shown in Figure 3.

 Figure 3: Shape Fill drop-down gallery

-- Within the Shape Fill drop-down gallery, choose the No Fill option (the first option within the drop-down gallery), as shown in Figure 3, above.
+- From the Shape Fill drop-down gallery, choose the No Fill option, as shown highlighted in blue within Figure 3, above.